dnnsoftware/Dnn.Platform/CONTRIBUTING.md

     based on a description rather than an example.
 This patch fixes the problem by making the example concrete and imperative.

-    The first line is a real life imperative statement with a ticket number from our issue tracker.
+    The first line is a real life imperative statement, indicating what happens to the code when this commit is applied.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.
+Finally, a reference to the GitHub issue is made for enable better tracking.

+    Fixes #123 #345
 ````

 * For bonus points run and add unit tests